david672orford/tech-for-teaching/index.md

-On this site I share my experience using computer technology, especially opensource software to create classroom handouts, videos, audio lessons, and instructional websites.
+I created this site to share what I have learned about using computer technology, especially opensource software to create classroom handouts, videos, audio lessons, and instructional websites.
 It is intended for an audiance which is already comfortable using desktop computer software and already knows how to perform computing tasks such as organizing files, creating documents, and uploading materials to a website.
 This site is about taking things to the next level.

 ## [Software Reviews](software/)
 The opensource software which I use, why I have chosen it, and tips